 Any business owner who needs expensive equipment to operate a business successfully wrestles with the question “Should we lease or buy that asset?”
 Which begs a follow-up question: “What makes a good equipment leasing program?”
 Important considerations when making the lease versus buy decision may differ depending on the asset, but is especially relevant when addressing assets that need frequent upgrades such as technology or a fleet of vehicles.

-With the new lease accounting standards for ASC 842 and IFRS 16, there are opportunities for equipment leasing cost savings as well as reductions in sales tax.
-When appropriately implemented, the new lease accounting standards will bring a better understanding of the processes, overall performance, and increased scrutiny which can make leasing more efficient and cheaper than ever before.
+With the new lease accounting standards for ASC 842 and IFRS 16, there are opportunities for equipment leasing cost savings.
+When appropriately implemented, the new lease accounting standards will bring a better understanding of the processes, overall performance, and increased scrutiny which can make leasing more efficient and cost effective than ever before.
 It can also provide strategic and financial benefits to your company.

 Every lease should undergo a lease versus purchase analysis to ensure success.
 When making this decision, it is best first to answer these questions:

-• Will your monthly budget accommodate the purchase price?
+• Will your budget accommodate the purchase price?

-• How will a lease vs. purchasing impact financials?
+• How will a lease versus purchasing impact financials?

 • How long will the equipment be used?
 What is the annual depreciation?